 You can still read the old comments here.

 I also need to find a proper theme and layout for the front page.
-I welcome suggestions and ideas.
+Suggestions and ideas are welcome.

 I have been thinking quite a lot about whether I should re-enable comments or just drop it.
 My original goal with letting people comment on the articles was to stimulate exchange of ideas and have open discussions about various technical topics.